Degree RequirementADN/ASN or BSN

-A flight nurse, sometimes referred to as a transport nurse, is an RN who is specially trained to provide medical care to patients during aircraft transportation.
-As part of a team that usually includes flight medics, physicians, and other medical providers, flight nurses board helicopters, rescue flights and more to give medical attention to injured or ill patients in emergency situations.
+A flight/transport nurse is an RN who is specially trained to provide medical care to patients during aircraft transportation.
+As part of a team that usually includes flight medics, physicians, and other medical providers, flight/transport nurses board helicopters, rescue flights and more to give medical attention to injured or ill patients in emergency situations.
 These nurses must keep patients stable until the aircraft arrives at the proper healthcare facility.
-Flight nurses work in both civilian and military environments.
+Flight/transport nurses work in both civilian and military environments.

-Flight nurses must first earn their nursing degree and become licensed as an RN.
-Beyond that, most employers want at least a few years of hands-on experience as an RN, especially in emergency or trauma settings.
+Flight nurses must first earn their nursing degree and become licensed as RNs.
+Beyond that, most employers want at least a few years of hands-on experience as RNs, especially in emergency or trauma settings.
 In some instances, international travel may be involved, so prior flight experience and a valid passport may be required.

-A typical flight or transport nurse job description can include any of the following:
+A typical flight nurse job description can include any of the following:

 • Minimum of 5 years of experience in ICU/ED/Trauma